Education Otherwise

-Education Otherwise (EO) is a registered charity operating UK wide, which aims to provide support and information for families whose children are being educated outside school.
-Education Otherwise is the foremost Charity across the UK that promotes and supports the right of a parent or guardian to home educate their child should they wish to do so.
-EO is in fact the largest home education charity in the United Kingdom.
-The organisation derived its name from section 36 of the (then current) Education Act 1944, which stated that parents are responsible for the education of their children, "either by regular attendance at school or otherwise."
-This clause has been retained in subsequent Education Acts, and remains a clear acceptance of the parity and validity afforded an education otherwise than by schooling.
+Education Otherwise (EO) is British registered charity operating which aims to provide support and information for families whose children are being educated outside school.
+The organisation derived its name from section 36 of the Education Act 1944, which stated that parents are responsible for the education of their children, "either by regular attendance at school or otherwise."

-Origins
+History

-In 1972, Royston Lambert, head of Dartington Hall School, asked Dick Kitto, who had been working there since 1955, to set up a project in conjunction with Northcliffe School to provide education for a group of non-academic students who would have to take another year in school due to the pending raising of the school leaving age.
+In 1972, Royston Lambert, head of Dartington Hall School, and Dick Kitto set up a project in conjunction with Northcliffe School to provide education for a group of non-academic students who would have to take another year in school due to the pending raising of the school leaving age.
 Kitto established a free school or democratic school model for the running of the project and was impressed by the qualities of the students even though they had effectively unschooled themselves within the school system, where they were perceived as trouble makers.